bohlinger/wavy/docs/vietnam22_2.rst

 .. image:: ./vietnam_coll_2022_2_sc.png
    :scale: 80

-6. validate the collocated time series
+6. Validate the collocated time series
 #######################################
 Having collocated a quick validation can be performed using the validationmod. validation_specs.yaml can be adjusted.